Free English Lessons

 When’s the last time you flew somewhere?
 Did it go smoothly, or was it stressful?

 For your next flight, let’s make sure you can communicate at every stage of your journey.
-This lesson will show you the travel English vocabulary you need to do that.
+This lesson will show you the airport English vocabulary you need to do that.

 Time limit: 0